The Kingdom (comics)

-The Kingdom is a story arc spanning two issues of a self-titled comic book limited series, and multiple one-shot comics published by DC Comics in 1999.
+The Kingdom is a story arc spanning two issues of a self-titled American comic book limited series, and multiple one-shot comics published by DC Comics in 1999.
 The story was written by Mark Waid and illustrated by Ariel Olivetti and Mike Zeck.
 It is both a sequel and in some ways a prequel to Kingdom Come, which Waid co-wrote with Alex Ross.
 Both books form an Elseworlds saga, as they are abstracted from official DC Comics continuity.

 The storyline extended into one-shot books entitled New Year's Evil: Gog, The Kingdom: Kid Flash, The Kingdom: Nightstar, The Kingdom: Offspring, The Kingdom: Planet Krypton and The Kingdom: Son of the Bat.
 The entire storyline was later collected into a trade paperback.

 Unlike Kingdom Come, which features artwork by Alex Ross, The Kingdom has a different visual style.
 The story directly expands upon the original storyline, exploring areas of the future that were not covered in the original miniseries.
 While Kingdom Come can stand alone, The Kingdom is a continuation and is not a complete story in itself.

+Publication history

+The Kingdom came about as a result of Mark Waid and Alex Ross attempt to work together on a Kingdom Come sequel.
+According to Waid, Ross' suggested plot featured Jack Kirby's New Gods characters.
+Waid "tried and failed to find any emotional connection with" Ross' plot and so DC greenlit separate projects for the two creators, Waid's becoming The Kingdom.
+Ross' planned series, which was to be drawn by Gene Ha, never materialized.